amathziah/unitress/README.md

 - **Logout** and use the respective credentials for each role.
 - Check the updated **Navbar** and explore the **features** available for each role (Admin, Manager, or User).
   - **Admin**: Full access to user management and all features.
   - **Manager**: Limited access to user management and some restricted features.
   - **User**: Basic access to features available for regular users.

+  - **Admin**: Full access to user management and all features.
+  - **Manager**: Limited access to user management and some restricted features.
+  - **User**: Basic access to features available for regular users.